 “We let everybody nerd out as much as they want,” DiGrazia said.
 “As long as it’s not completely filthy.
 We even have stuff from touring bands time-to-time.”

-In the meantime, they’re making little changes at a time.
 The full bar was installed a couple years ago, bringing in draft beer as an option.
 The patio now has a full canopy, misters, and heaters.
 They no longer deliver, but still cater.